Rick-Addiction/Design-Patterns-Studies/Creational Patterns/Prototype/README.md

 Furthermore, in case we want to **change a warrior's attribute**, we would need to manually **update all of its clones**, what would become difficult, especially if we had a large number of similar warriors.

 In order to solve this problem, we will need to find a way to **generate new warriors without having to manually set all of their attributes**, one by one.
-Besides that,  e need a way to update a warrior's attribute and have the **change immediately applied to all of its clones**.
+Besides that, we need a way to update a warrior's attribute and have the **change immediately applied to all of its clones**.

 ### Solution